RomayLala/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 This function compares two strings.
 This function reverses the content of an array of integers.
 This function  changes all lowercase letters of a string to uppercase.
+This function  capitalizes all words of a string.